Morris County Landmarks

 The general store retains much of the character of a store from a by-gone era.
 Many old photographs of Ironia are displayed here along with many other interesting items in this 140 year-old building.
 You can buy newspapers, milk, snacks, toiletries, and other necessities, and the grill is always on, with seating for about 50.
 The store has been a gathering place for locals and travelers alike, and remains so today.
 But there have been changes.

-Bill states that "all people, from all walks of life" visit the store.
+Bill stated that "all people, from all walks of life" visit the store.
 Now, most come in for a quick cup of coffee in the morning and to pick up milk after work.
 It used to be more of a gathering place, he admits.
 "A lot of these (new) people don't even know we are here," he states.
 Unlike the recent past, when the store was the meeting place for all residents, newcomers and natives alike, the changing face of the Ironia population, and its growth, is reflected in the store's clientele.
 But Bill can be found there almost every afternoon.

 In "Lower Ironia", Main Street still exists today.
 It is a small residential roadway to nowhere... unless one is familiar with the history.
 Today, the former railroad bed, from the location of the Ironia station and through to the Chester station, is part of the Morris County Park System's Patriot's Path.
 Additional trails connect through the Black River Wildlife Management Area and up to Bill's General Store.
 This is hunting land, and hikers must take precautions.